Fornication/Arkays-Commandment/README.md

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
-- Galaxy Synth for help in the creation, configuration and setup.
+- Galaxy Synth (Shelb) for help in the creation, configuration and setup.
 - Sovn for teaching me the CK and consistency.
 - Pierre Despereaux for Keizaal, from which a few mods are derived.
 - Noggog for Mutagen.
 - Special thanks to the Synthesis patcher devs.
 - erri120 & jdsmith2816 - Repository template.
 - jdsmith2816 - Reviving SkyRe, the Reproccer, and having a magnificent beard.
-- iXanza for recompiled MCM scripts for automation, and helping me figure out how to automate my own.
+- iXanza for recompiled MCM scripts for automation, and helping Shelb figure out how to automate the MCMs for Tinvaak.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.
 - Mantis for Ultrawide installation instructions and the logo.

 ## Contact

-Whilst I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack) I would advise checking the [Issues](https://github.com/GalaxySynth/Tinvaak/issues) (open **and** closed ones) on GitHub first if you have any problems. **DO NOT DM ME ON DISCORD.
+Whilst I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack) I would advise checking the [Issues](https://github.com/Althro/Tinvaak/issues) (open **and** closed ones) on GitHub first if you have any problems. **DO NOT DM ME ON DISCORD.
 I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS**.

 ## Contributing